-Anvita Jain is a designer, entrepreneur, and researcher living in Prague.
-She runs a design studio, Jain&Kriz, with her husband.
-Her research interests include histories of design and craft and their industries in South Asia, with a focus on contemporary Indian textiles and jewelry.
-Jain received an MFA in 2D design from Cranbrook Academy of Art, in Michigan, in 2012.
+Bawra is a project by Anvita Jain that seeks to build a framework for contemporary art jewelry with a focus on India.
+Jain is a designer, entrepreneur, and researcher living in Prague.
+She co-runs the design studio Jain&Kriz.
+Her research interests include world histories of design and craft, with a focus on South Asian vernacular, contemporary textiles and jewelry.
+Jain received an MFA in 2D design from Cranbrook Academy of Art in 2012.

 When Anvita Jain first proposed publishing an article about one of the most prominent and prolific contemporary jewelry artists from India on AJF, the editorial committee responded with great enthusiasm, but also wanted to start by learning more about the scene in that nation.
 We therefore asked Jain to prepare a series of texts on art jewelry in India.
 This first article gives an overview—no mean feat given the size of the country.
 Also in the works: interviews with top artists.

 How can we begin to approach the development of a framework for contemporary and conceptual jewelry in an Indian context?
 I find myself drifting in the direction of the individual’s response to the experience of adornment and what it can be.
 I have attempted to put together a set of contemporary artists whose work is made in relation to the collective language of Indian body ornament, filtered through their own consciousness in the context of the global present.

 “Defining the ‘contemporary’ and ‘conceptual’ in the context of Indian jewellery and body ornament is a challenge.
 Adornment that may be avant-garde for one community might be perfectly normal for another.
 Many forms of traditional jewellery, talismanic for example, perform a conceptual function, sometimes very specific to the individual.
 After being activated through mantra and ritual, it protects the wearer.”